Skip to main content

 Top tips for where to stay, what to bring, what to splurge on and more

-Sadly, the complimentary FastPass system has been eliminated, replaced by Disney Genie+, which is accessed through the Disney app, and must be purchased every day for $20 (on top of park admission).
-With Disney Genie+ you can see wait lines for rides, order to-go meals and place one complimentary reservation at a time for popular rides, including the Haunted Mansion, for a Lightening Lane Entrance — which lets you skip the line.
-For an extra fee, you can also have unlimited Disney PhotoPass downloads.
-In addition, guests can purchase individual Lightning Lane Entrances (without the Genie+ feature) for three very popular rides, Star Wars: Rise of the Resistance, Web Slingers: A Spider-Man Adventure and Radiator Springs Racers.
-Costs vary depending on the popularity of the ride, and vary from $7 to $20 a ride.
+Sadly, the complimentary FastPass system has been eliminated, replaced by Disney Genie+, which is accessed through the Disney app, and must be purchased every day for $30 per ticket (on top of park admission).
+With Disney Genie+ you can see wait lines for rides, order to-go meals and make reservations for popular rides (one selection at a time, and one Lightning Lane selection per attraction per day), including the Haunted Mansion, Lightning Lane Entrance — which lets you skip the line.
+Genie+ also gets you unlimited Disney PhotoPass downloads.
+In addition, guests can purchase individual Lightning Lane Entrances (without the Genie+ feature) for some of the very popular rides, Star Wars: Rise of the Resistance and Radiator Springs Racers.
+Costs vary by date and attraction, and availability is limited.

 The downside of the Disney app and Genie+, besides cost, is that it will use up your phone’s battery quickly.
 There are very few places to recharge a phone in the park, so I’ve purchased a compact portable charger for each member of our family.
 You can also purchase portable chargers in the park.